Articles and Other Resources

 - Sophie Parsons and Lauren Roycroft, Bugmy 10 Years On: Principles and Practice (Article, Law Institute Journal, Law Institute of Victoria, October 2023)

-- Lauren Stefanou and Crystal Triggs, The Bugmy Bar Book: Assisting lawyers to understand impacts of adverse experiences (Law Society Journal Online, 5 August 2022)
+- Lauren Stefanou and Crystal Triggs, The Bugmy Bar Book: Assisting lawyers to understand impacts of adverse experiences (Article, Law Society Journal Online, 5 August 2022)

-- Judge Sophia Beckett, The Bar Book Project: The Significance of Culture to Wellbeing, Healing and Rehabilitation (October 2021, Judicial Officers Bulletin, Vol 33 No 9)
+- Judge Sophia Beckett, The Bar Book Project: The Significance of Culture to Wellbeing, Healing and Rehabilitation (Article, October 2021, Judicial Officers Bulletin, Vol 33 No 9)

-- Nicholas Cowdery AO QC, Professor Jill Hunter and Rebecca McMahon, Sentencing and disadvantage: the use of research to inform the court (June 2020, Judicial Officers Bulletin, Vol 32 No 5)
+- Nicholas Cowdery AO QC, Professor Jill Hunter and Rebecca McMahon, Sentencing and disadvantage: the use of research to inform the court (Article, June 2020, Judicial Officers Bulletin, Vol 32 No 5)

 - Judge Sophia Beckett, The Bar Book: Presenting Evidence of Disadvantage (Conference Paper, Public Defenders Annual Criminal Law Conference 2019, Updated 2021)